Respiratory Syncytial Virus

 • Difficulty feeding

-RSV is highly contagious, meaning it spreads easily from person to person through breathing, coughing, and sneezing.
+RSV is highly contagious, meaning it spreads easily from person to person.
+RSV is spread to others through breathing, coughing, and sneezing.
 The virus can also spread when a person touches tiny droplets from coughs, or sneezes on another person or on an object, and then touches their own mouth or nose before washing their hands.

 People infected with RSV are usually contagious for 3 to 8 days.
-However, some people with compromised immune systems can continue to spread the virus even after their symptoms have ceased, for as long as 4 weeks.
+However, some people with weakened immune systems may spread the virus for up to 4 weeks after there symptoms have cleared.

-In older children and healthy adults, illness is usually mild and may manifest only as a common cold.
-However, in some cases, RSV can cause more severe infections such as bronchiolitis, meaning inflammation of the small airways in the lungs, and pneumonia, an infection of the lungs.
+In older children and healthy adults, illness is usually mild and similar to the common cold.
+However, in some cases, RSV can cause more severe infections such as bronchiolitis (inflammation of the small airways in the lungs) and pneumonia (an infection of the lungs).

-Premature children, children younger than 6 months, children with chronic respiratory or cardiac conditions, older adults, and patients who are immunocompromised are at increased risk of severe RSV and may need to be hospitalized.
+Premature babies, children younger than 6 months of age, children with chronic respiratory or cardiac conditions, older adults, and people with weakened immune systems are at increased risk of severe RSV and may need to be hospitalized.

-Health care providers suspect and test for RSV infection in young infants and children who have bronchiolitis or pneumonia during RSV season or during an outbreak in their area.
+Health care providers suspect and test for RSV infection in young infants and children who have bronchiolitis or pneumonia during RSV season or during an outbreak of RSV in their area.

 Testing may be recommended if healthcare providers are trying to identify an outbreak or if a patient requires hospital care.
 A sample of mucus from the patient’s nose is often used to test for the virus.